foam-framework/foam/tutorial/0-intro.md

 ## Overview

+FOAM is a a Javascript library.
+It is split into several parts conceptually, though all are currently imported together:

+- An advanced class system, similar in principle to Java's but much more powerful.
+- A library for abstracting across data sources, with helpers for caching, logging and more.
+- A view library for use in building web apps.

-FOAM is a reactive MVC Javascript framework which tries to deliver a higher level of abstraction, productivity, and performance.
-See the [About page]({{ site.baseurl}}/about/) for more about the philosophy, or follow this tutorial to dive right in.
+FOAM is all about working at a high level of abstraction, productivity, and performance.
+See the [About page]({{ site.baseurl}}/about/) for more about its philosophy, or follow this tutorial to dive right in.

 This tutorial is split into several parts: